 The financial statements are prepared under the historical cost convention except for certain financial assets and liabilities measured at fair value.
-The financial statements have been presented in Rial Omani ("RO") which is also the functional currency of the Company.
+The financial statements have been presented in Rial Omani ("RO") which is also the functional currency of the Company and rounded to the nearest thousand unless stated otherwise.